It’s after April 1:

 Since launching, hundreds of thousands of happy customers have already jumped on board.
 Almost half a million Aussies chose Health Insurance Comparison to help them compare health cover last year, citing saving money as their number one reason for using the site.

-Last year, Aussies saved an average of $362.38 on their yearly premiums last year alone, and families with health insurance were able to save $600.31.
+Last year, Aussies saved an average of $362.38 on their yearly premiums, and families with health insurance were able to save $600.31.
 With yet another partnership added to our panel, finding affordable health cover quickly in 2019 has never been simpler.

 You can join them with just a few clicks.
 While rates have risen, your bills don’t have to.
 Health cover savings are just minutes away.